welovevyxzl/Opencode-Reworked/README.md

 - **Allowlist**: only users in the allowlist can control the machine. `/allow` and `/pc` are owner-only, as are destructive PC actions.
 - **Server auth**: the app sets `OPENCODE_SERVER_PASSWORD` and authenticates to the OpenCode API with HTTP Basic (`opencode:<password>`).
 The password is auto-generated during setup.
 - **Log redaction**: Discord tokens, API keys, GitHub tokens, Bearer tokens, and passwords are scrubbed from every log line.
-- **Windows safety**: commands are launched as argument arrays (never shell-joined); paths with spaces are supported; `.cmd` shims are avoided via full-path resolution.
+- **Windows safety**: commands are launched as argument arrays (never shell-joined), paths with spaces are supported, and `.cmd`/`.bat` npm shims are resolved and executed through `cmd.exe` with fully escaped arguments (no bare shell execution or injection surface).

 ## Persistence & logs